lightly-ai/lightly/docs/source/examples/smog.rst

 .. _smog:

 SMoG
-===
+====

 Example implementation of the Synchronous Momentum Grouping (SMoG) paper.
 SMoG follows the framework of contrastive learning but replaces the contrastive unit from instance to group, mimicking clustering-based methods.
-To achieve this, we propose the momentum grouping scheme which synchronously conducts feature grouping with representation learning.
+To achieve this, they propose the momentum grouping scheme which synchronously conducts feature grouping with representation learning.

 Reference: